criblpacks/cribl-windows-events/README.md

 ## Release Notes
 ---
+### Version 1.0.0 - 2022-03-09
+- Added support for Windows events from NXLog
+- Added support for Windows Perfmon

 ### Version 0.9.3 - 2022-02-07
 - Improved XML pipeline to keep full nesting of JSON
 - Added support for other nested data in the Message